Skip to Main Content

 Lenders base loan decisions largely upon the condition of your credit.
 Generally, the lower your credit score, the higher the interest rates lenders will offer you on financing.

 Many banks offer free tools that allow you to check and monitor your credit score.
 Once you know your credit score, it’s easier to identify lenders that may be willing to work with you.
-There are lenders specializing in bad credit loans, but many list credit score requirements on their websites, which can help narrow down your choices.
+There are lenders specializing in bad credit loans, and many list credit score requirements on their websites, which can help narrow down your choices.

 2. Shop around